TOURNAMENT RULES & PROCEDURES

 4. If the judges’ scores are 5, 5, 3 the scorekeeper will record the scores as

-is: 5, 3, 3, allowing the 3s to pull down the total score without changing
+them as is: 5, 3, 3, allowing the 3s to pull down the total score

 tournament push-hands custom does not allow draws.
 If competitors’ total